nazim-benrabah/parse_xml_file/README.md

 This Python program will:

-1. Retrieve the contents of the page at: https://www.w3schools.com/xml/ cd_catalog.xml
+1. Retrieve the contents of the page at: https://www.w3schools.com/xml/cd_catalog.xml

 2. Display for the CDs : the title, the artist, the country, the company, the year.